yilmazdoga/rsyncronizer/README.md

 clone's cron entry.
 Do **not** also run the old clone's cron removal afterwards, or you would strip the entry the app just installed.

-macOS first launch of a **downloaded** copy: the app is unsigned, so the first open is blocked.
-Double-click once, then System Settings → Privacy & Security → **Open Anyway** (macOS 15+ removed the right-click→Open shortcut for unsigned apps).
-One time only; a locally built copy is not quarantined and just opens.
+Installation and the one-time macOS first-launch step are covered under *Install* above.
+A locally built copy is not quarantined and just opens.

 ## Layout